NCFE CACHE Level 3 Diploma in Childcare and Education

 What does this course lead on to?

-This course is equivalent to three A Levels (72 to 168 UCAS points) and prepares you both for university entry, or to become a Level 3 early years’ educator.
+This course is equivalent to three A Levels and prepares you both for university entry, or to become a Level 3 early years’ educator.

 After course completion, you will be able to work competently, safely, and effectively with children aged 0 to 8 years, complementing the role of the parent or primary care giver.

-There is opportunity for direct progression to the Foundation Degree or BA (Hons) Degree in Childhood Studies at University College Jersey.
+There is opportunity for direct progression to the Foundation Degree or BA (Hons) Degree in Childhood Studies at University College Jersey, Highlands College.

 How much will it cost?

-• There are no fees for this course but all students must obtain a satisfactory Disclosure and Barring Service check – £45 and join the Update Service – £13.
+There are no fees for this course but all students must self obtain a satisfactory Disclosure and Barring Service check – £45 and join the Update Service – £13.

 How can I find out more?